Skip to main content

 Consider the reasons for your request very carefully and discuss them with an advisor.
 Often, an advisor can help you discover solutions that do not require an exception to policy.
 To proceed with a request you must fill out the on-line Exception to Academic Policy Form.

-If a student has been separated from the university for five calendar years (not academic years/semesters) and has reenrolled in pursuit of their initial baccalaureate degree they may request clemency.
+If a student has been separated from the university for five calendar years (not academic years/semesters) and has reenrolled in pursuit of their initial baccalaureate degree they may request academic clemency.
 Up to 16 attempted credits, for courses previously taken at the University of Maryland, can be removed from the cumulative GPA calculation for grades of D+, D, D-, and F. This request must be made within the student's first semester of return to the University.

 Attempted credits and grades for which clemency is granted will: